Kong/docs.konghq.com/app/enterprise/1.5.x/introduction/key-concepts.md

 A Beta designation in Kong software means the functionality of a feature or release version is of high-quality and can be deployed in a non-production environment.
 Note the following when using a Beta feature or version:

 * **A Beta feature or version should not be deployed in a production environment.**
-* Beta customers are encouraged to engage Kong Support to report issues encountered in beta testing.
-Support requests should be filed with normal priority, but contractual SLA’s will not be applicable for beta features.
+* Beta customers are encouraged to engage Kong Support to report issues encountered in Beta testing.
+Support requests should be filed with normal priority, but contractual SLA’s will not be applicable for Beta features.
 * Support is not available for data recovery, rollback, or other tasks when using a Beta feature or version.
 * User documentation might not be of the highest quality.